elliottabe/mujoco_workshop/README.md

 `cd mujoco_workshop2024`

 ## Setup for installing conda environment and dependencies
 To install the repo there is a conda environment that will install the necessary packages.
-Make sure you are in the pytorchGLM Github directory.
+Make sure you are in the mujoco_workshop Github directory.
 Use command:
 `conda env create -f environment.yaml`